lmorchard/blog.decafbad.com/_posts/2008-09-01-writing-a-delicious-command-for-ubiquity.markdown

     },
 </pre>

 Like smart keyword shortcut bookmarks, Ubiquity commands accept user-supplied input.
 But, what's unique to Ubiquity is that it employs a parser whose goal is to support something approximating natural language.
-At present, this results in commands that support a single primary argumentâ€”declared above with the `takes` propertyâ€”and any number of additional keyword modifiersâ€”declared above by the `modifiers` property.
+At present, this results in commands that support a single primary argument—declared above with the `takes` property—and any number of additional keyword modifiers—declared above by the `modifiers` property.

 For the command under construction here, this establishes a pattern something like the following: